 Strategic Overview

-“Ronan led Foothold’s ‘increase leads’ effort and saw dramatic results – with lead volume increasing by 44% y/y during the latter 9 months of the year.
-This was one of our critical goals and we could not have done it without Ronan.”
+”"Ronan led Foothold's 'increase leads' effort and saw dramatic results - with lead volume increasing by 44% y/y during the latter 9 months of the year.
+This was one of our critical goals and we could not have done it without Ronan."

-Christina Martinez, CMO, Foothold Technology
+Christina MartinezCMO, Foothold Technology

 SEO – Search Engine Optimization

 At Foothold, I lead the transition from the legacy site to a brand new, SEO-centric website.
 The site was restructured around ‘pillar pages’ as the primary subfolders, and which corresponded to our primary transactional keywords and content clusters.
+Use the slider to see the before and after comparison.

 Content Marketing